shawnr/practical-javascript-2-webapps/visual-feedback/core-concept-visual-feedback.md

 Local messages are also often used in locations where data is being loaded.
 We often see loading "throbbers" (those spinning or pulsing animated icons that are used to indicates something is happening) in the location where a specific set of data will be loaded.
 We see these loading indicators in sidebars where related articles will be listed, and we see them in image or video viewers as the media files are loaded.
 Since our applications tend more and more to be assembled from small components, each of which might make its own request to a remote API server, these location-based loading messages are likely to remain common.

-## Meaningful Animations
+## Meaningful Animations and Transitions

 One of the side-effects of writing highly performant Javascript applications is that when we change the data on the screen it can be difficult for users to notice the alterations.
-It's not at all uncommon when working with an unstyled app for even developers, bleary eyed from looking closely at code, may miss that a value has changed in a corner of the screen.
+It's not at all uncommon when working with an unstyled app for even developers, bleary-eyed from looking closely at code, may miss that a value has changed in a corner of the screen.

 In order to make it more evident that changes are happening on the page, we often turn to animation.
 Humans are very good at noticing even small movements, especially if everything else on a page is generally stationary.
 We can animate position, size, color, and shape to help us draw attention to whatever we have changed.

+Animations can help us show that an item has been added to a list, that an item which has been deleted is actively being removed, or that some information requires immediate attention.
+Animations help regain the feeling of "moving" through a website, which is somewhat lost when we abandon full page refreshes.
+Although the users appreciate the speediness of single page applications, they also find comfort in the indication that they are moving from one place to another.
+Transitional animations when replacing content on the screen help us give that feeling back to users.

+By combining all of these techniques, we can create a much more enjoyable and understandable experience for users.
+We can prevent users from feeling confused about what just happened, and we can avoid the impression that our applications are not working by properly conveying information about loading and errors as needed.
+The more explicit and clear our applications and sites can be about what is happening in front of the user, the better the user experience will be.